DeepakSilaych/SSO_internet_login/README.md

-# IIT Bombay Internet Login Script
+# IITB SSO Internet Login Script

 This repository contains a Bash script that automates the process of logging into the IIT Bombay Single Sign-On (SSO) system.